 - It is expected that you arrive on time to your shift and if you are going to be late or unwell and can not come in please ring the ward on 570 9050 (West) or 570 9051 (East) and speak to the ACNM or coordinator - You must complete the full shift that you are allocated to work.
 If you are unable to do so, please discuss this with the Clinical Nurse Educator. - We endeavor to give you a fair roster with continuity of preceptor(s) wherever able.
-If you are unable to work the shifts that you have been rostered, you need to discuss this with the Clinical Nurse Educator. - We do not expect you to have specific rehabilitation or care of the older person's knowledge.
+If you are unable to work the shifts that you have been rostered, you need to discuss this with the Clinical Nurse Educator. - On the first day please provide Student contact details (form at back) And give it to either the CNE or the Shift Coordinator. - We do not expect you to have specific rehabilitation or care of the older person's knowledge.
 Your preceptor will work with you to help you learn about assessment and management of a variety of conditions relevant to OPRS. - The preceptor you are working with should be aware of your learning objectives.
-Please discuss these at the start of your shift. - If you are not achieving your objectives, please see the Clinical Nurse Educator. - Third year nursing students that are commencing their final placement need to identify early in their placement which preceptor will be completing their documentation requirements and ensure their preceptor has an adequate timeframe to complete this. - Please ensure that your uniform meets your institution standards and for infection control reasons that your uniform is clean, jewellery removed and long hair tied back.
+Please discuss these at the start of your shift. - If you are not achieving your objectives, please see the Clinical Nurse Educator. - Third year nursing students that are commencing their final placement need to identify early in their placement which preceptor will be completing their documentation requirements and ensure their preceptor has an adequate timeframe to complete this. - Please ensure that your uniform meets your institution standards and for infection control reasons that your uniform is clean, jewellery removed and long hair tied back and ID worn.